 First, we should be clear that no one will be saved by knowing a name.
 All of the faithful who are listed in Hebrews 11 died before they had a chance to hear the name “Jesus”, but they knew Him through the Holy Spirit.
 Moreover, Jesus himself said, “Not everyone who says to Me, ‘Lord, Lord’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.
 Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
 And then I will declare to them, I never knew you; depart from Me, you who practice lawlessness” (Matthew 7:21-23).

 The apostle Paul, on the other hand, said that there are many people in the world who “since the creation of the world” have seen “His invisible attributes… being understood by the things that are made” (Romans 1:20), “By nature (they) do the things in the law… although not having the law… who show the work of the law written in their hearts, their conscience also bearing witness” (Romans 2:14,15).
 “They… seek the Lord, in the hope that they might grope for Him and find Him” and although they are in darkness “these times of ignorance God overlooked” (Acts 17:27-30).

-In other words, throughout history many people have been saved who were not Christians, but at the End of Time only Christians will be saved.
+In other words, throughout history, many people have been saved who were not Christians, but at the End of Time, only Christians, followers of Christ through the Spirit, will be saved.